meliorence/react-native-snap-carousel/README.md

-`snapToItem (index, animated = true)` | Snap to an item manually `snapToNext (animated = true)` | Snap to next item manually `snapToPrev (animated = true)` | Snap to previous item manually
+`snapToItem (index, animated = true)` | Snap to an item manually `snapToNext (animated = true)` | Snap to next item manually `snapToPrev (animated = true)` | Snap to previous item manually `triggerRenderingHack (offset)` | Call this when needed to work around [a random `FlatList` bug](https://github.com/facebook/react-native/issues/1831) that keeps content hidden until the carousel is scrolled.
+Note that the `offset` parameter is not required and will default to either `1` or `-1` depending on the current scroll position.

 ## Getters